mikulskibartosz/emt_training_ext-1/exercises/emr/README.md

 ### Exercise I  - Create a EMR Cluster with Glue Data Catalog as external hive metastore  25 min
 ### Exercise II - Create new tables from Athena that will be available also in EMR CLuster (with Glue Data Catalog as external hive metastore) 20 min
+### Exercise III - Crawl an S3 Datastore to register data with Glue Data Catalog 15 min
+### Exercise IV - Create a Glue ETL Job that will copy data from Exercise III into an RDS database 20 min
+### Exercise V - Crawl the RDS database to register the dataset into Glue Data Catalog 15 min